taco-tues-on-a-fri/nasa-api/README.md

 Rebuilt repository originally created on 02-28-19
 ------------------

-### Requests Mars rover images from NASA's API and creates cards for each image.
+## Requests Mars Curiosity rover images from NASA's API and creates cards for each image.

+### Overview:
 - Inspired by the tutorial - [How to Connect to an API with JavaScript](https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/) by Tania Rascia.
 - Send request to NASA's API for Curiosity rover dataset of images.
 - Filter out image urls from returned JSON.